michhar/pybotframework/docs/user/examples.rst

 =====

 * Download the Bot Framework Emulator for local testing (https://github.com/Microsoft/BotFramework-Emulator#download) - multiple OS compatibility.
-(For a full list of prerequisites see the main Readme on this repo :any:`../../Readme.rst`).
+(For a full list of prerequisites see the main Readme on the repo `here <https://github.com/michhar/pybotframework#requirements-for-examples>`_).

 Run the Bot
 ===========